jkurtak/journey-through-spring/docs/spring-core/beans/README.md

 ```

 ## Bean Scope and Lifecycle
 The concept of [Scope](https://en.wikipedia.org/wiki/Scope_(computer_science)) is fundamental to computer programming and it’s no surprise that its found in Spring as well.
-As you delegate the control over the creation of your Objects to Spring you have the ability to advise Spring on its Scope.
+As you delegate the control over the creation of your Objects to Spring you have the ability to advise Spring on scope.

 | Scope               | Description                                                     |
 | ------------------- | --------------------------------------------------------------- |